sankeer28/DiscordBot-v1/README.md

 Line 35 of index.js: delete specific gifs,images from specific users. put banned urls into the array links. put specific users in targetUserIds

 ## Random Quotes,Jokes,Gifs
-line 50 in index.js: type 'quote' into the chat. returns a random quote pulled from https://type.fit/api/quotes
+line 50 in index.js: type 'quote' into the chat. returns a random [quote](https://type.fit/api/quotes)

-line 67 of index.js: type 'joke' into the chat. returns a random joke pulled from https://official-joke-api.appspot.com/random_joke
+line 67 of index.js: type 'joke' into the chat. returns a random [joke](https://official-joke-api.appspot.com/random_joke)

-line 82 of index.js: type 'cat' into the chat. returns a random gif of a cat pulled from https://api.thecatapi.com/v1/images/search?mime_types=gif
+line 82 of index.js: type 'cat' into the chat. returns a random gif of a [cat](https://api.thecatapi.com/v1/images/search?mime_types=gif)

-line 103 of index.js: type 'dog' into the chat. returns a random gif of a dog pulled from https://api.thedogapi.com/v1/images/search?mime_types=gif
+line 103 of index.js: type 'dog' into the chat. returns a random gif of a [dog](https://api.thedogapi.com/v1/images/search?mime_types=gif)

 ## Google images
 line 124-188 of index.js: type 'google' or 'search' into the chat followed by a space and a query. returns an image (or gif, if specified in the query) of the query in the chat.
 Google search Engine id and google api must be given in line 125 and 126.
 ### 🔍 Making a Custom Google Search Engine